 You may find that complacency sets in pretty quickly so you need to prevent this by being proactive.
 Set regular reminders in your phone to remind you to get up and move.
 Try taking an extra few steps every half an hour – leave your desk for a little wiggle or have a boogie around your living room – you might want to do it in private, but whatever happens make sure you do it.

 Nothing helps you hit a target more quickly than knowing that someone is on your tail.
 Find a buddy and challenge them to a weekly step count contest – the one with the most steps completed buys the Smoothies!

 Don’t get disheartened

 We know that realistically, some days just don’t leave enough room for extra steps.
 You might be stuck in a long meeting or one of your children might be under the weather and in need of your care.
 If this happens, do not lose heart.
 Simply aim to make it up over the next few days to get you back on target.
 So if you only managed 6,000 steps on Monday add an extra 2,000 steps on Tuesday and Wednesday.
 There are 70,000 steps to achieve in a week and nobody will penalise you for averaging them out a little.

-You can browse all of our activity trackers and other device to help you manage your health at home on our Kinetik Website (there is 15% off everything until the end of January).
+You can browse all of our activity trackers and other device to help you manage your health at home on our Kinetik Website.

 30 April 2021